 For this reason, slug pellet stewardship is now a Chemicals Regulation Division (CRD) agreed condition of metaldehyde product availability.
-As a result of this, the ‘Get Pelletwise’ campaign has been enhanced for 2017.
+As a result of this, the ‘Get Pelletwise’ campaign has enhanced.

 Protection of water is a key element of the campaign and the industry must continue to work together to stop metaldehyde reaching raw surface water in all areas of the UK, especially in drinking water catchments.

 In addition to the protection of water, key stewardship measures have been introduced to help increase the protection to birds and small mammals, with the view of mitigating the potential risks that have been identified, during the re-registration process.

 - Metaldehyde slug pellets MUST only by used as part of an Integrated Pest Management (IPM) programme.
 Implementation of these measures should minimise slug infestations and reduce, or entirely eliminate the need for metaldehyde treatment

 - There is also a stewardship guideline which is key to protecting birds and small mammals, that tend to feed and breed in hedgerows, and also provides additional protection to water